nsip/nias3/README.md

 ## Functionality to come

-* Stream input/output into Hexastore
-* Genericise predicates in SIF/XML triples (currently position-specific for arrays)
+* Genericise predicates in SIF/XML triples, as a database view (currently position-specific for arrays)
-* Timestamp triples with Lamport clocks
 * GraphQL interface over Hexastore
-* Peer-to-peer sharing of triples between NIAS3 nodes
-* Encryption
-* Digital signatures